"Here are some answers!"

 A: These simple steps can increase your opportunities with the City of Winston-Salem.

-- Attend pre-bid conferences, seminars, and workshops sponsored by the City of Winston-Salem
+- Attend seminars, workshops, and outreach sessions sponsored by the City of Winston-Salem

 - Establish and maintain contacts and relationships with general contractors for potential business